TIMOTHY

 Statistical Methods Group.
 His primary work focuses on studies that include

-survey data collection, complex sample designs and random experimental designs.
+survey data collection, complex sample designs, and random experimental

-He conducts methodological research addressing such issues as estimating
+designs.
+He conducts methodological research addressing such issues as

-non-response bias, weighting strategies, and imputation procedures.
-He is also
+estimating non-response bias, weighting strategies, and imputation procedures.

 the assimilation of refugees in the United States.
 He is an expert with working